| Wisdom

 may need to be divided into pieces before it can be removed.
 The

+gum is then stitched back into place.
 After the operation, when the anaesthetic has worn off, you may

 need to take painkillers.
 Antibiotics may also be given to prevent